segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ### Step 3a: Configure your multi-channel marketing campaign

-If you're using a multi-channel marketing tool, set up your email campaign in your destination **(LINK) ** before contiuing to Step 4.
+If you're using a multi-channel marketing tool, set up your email campaign in your destination before contiuing to Step 4.

 ## Step 4: Enable your Linked Audience